 The Dannhauser WTP (Figure 14.31, Table 14.32) was built in 1949 to supply water to the Dannhauser Water Supply Scheme (Figure 14.32, Figure 14.33) and is situated in Dannhauser.
-The design capacity is 2 Ml/day and the plant has been producing $1.8Ml/day^{13}$ for the 4 months prior to being temporarily decommissioned in March 2020 (refurbishment of the plant and raw water pipeline is necessary).
+The design capacity is 2 Ml/day and the plant was producing 1.8Ml/day 13for the 4 months prior to being temporarily decommissioned in March 2020 (refurbishment of the plant and raw water pipeline is necessary).
 Water meter records are reported to be good.
-Still decommissioned as at January 202114 (yet to be repaired).
+Still decommissioned as at January 202314 (yet to be repaired; the DM is sourcing funding).

-Figure 14.31 Aerial Image of Dannhauser Water Treatment Plant (ADM O&M Manual May 2016)
+Figure 14.31Aerial Image of Dannhauser Water Treatment Plant (ADM O&M Manual May 2016)

 The Dannhauser WTP supplies water to the areas of Dannhauser, NLK (maize depo), Emafusini and Dannhauser Town.
 Water supply to the outlying areas (beyond the town and suburbs) is further supplemented by a series of production boreholes (rudimentary water schemes).
 The Durnacol WTP currently provides treated water to Dannhauser Town and surrounds thanks to an interlinking of bulk supply pipelines, whilst the ADM is arranging for the Dannhauser WTP to be repaired/refurbished.
 The layout of the Dannhauser WTP Supply System is illustrated in Figure 14.32.
-In December 2020, Dannhauser obtained and used an average of 1606 $k\ell/day$ (six month average is 1643 $k\ell/day$).
+In December 2020, Dannhauser obtained and used an average of 1606 kl/day (six month average is 1643 kl/day).